TERREMEMBER/znbase/docs/content/v2.1/quick-start/explore-ysql/_index.md

 {{< note title="Note" >}}

-The five SQL scripts (aka `.sql` files) used to create and load the sample data in the steps below are located in the `share` directory of your YugabyteDB installation.
-You can verify the files are available by entering the following `ls` command from the YugabyteDB home directory.
+The five SQL scripts (aka `.sql` files) used to create and load the sample data in the steps below are located in the `share` directory of your ZNbaseDB installation.
+You can verify the files are available by entering the following `ls` command from the ZNbaseDB home directory.

 ```sh
 $ ls share/
 ```

-The `share` directory includes sample dataset files available for creating databases for learning YugabyteDB.
+The `share` directory includes sample dataset files available for creating databases for learning ZNbaseDB.
 The files that will be used in the steps below are `schema.sql`, `orders.sql`, `products.sql`,`reviews.sql` and `users.sql`.

 {{< /note >}}